- Research article

 Concerning sufficiency of the knowledge to deal with depression, or the need for further training, 115(56%) respondents claimed to have sufficient knowledge to diagnose and treat depression, and 90(44%) respondents considered their knowledge inadequate.
 The opinion of 181(88%) physicians was that they definitely needed further training and 24(12%) of them maintained that they did not need any training.

-FDs' assessment of their knowledge of depression and the need for further training
+FDs' assessment of their knowledge of depression and the need for further training is given in table 4.

 There was a significant difference (p < 0.01) in the opinions about the knowledge between the physicians, who wanted to receive further training and the ones who did not.
 The opinions about the knowledge differed significantly between the rural and the urban physicians.
 The FDs working in towns considered their knowledge to be better compared with those working in the country (p < 0.01).